 Step Two: How to let this dangerous thing out into the word.

 Now, first you want to be able to think and delve and dive into what really matters to you.
-But you’re a writer — you don’t just want to travel into that wild land of the interior to experience, you want to take photos, record audio, and hopefully even trap the beast and bring it back for exhibition to the masses.
+But you’re a writer — you don’t want to travel into that wild land of the interior to just experience, you also want to take photos, record audio, and hopefully even trap the beast and bring it back for exhibition to the masses.

 This is where inspiration meets craft.
 While there is no wrong way to write and express your feelings (especially with journaling and private work), if your intention is to move others, you’re gonna need some moves yourself.
 Bad-ass writer-extraordinaire moves.